Emerald Escapes: The Ultimate Ireland Itinerary That Includes Wicklow Mountains National Park

 The Perfect Timing: When to Visit and How Long to Stay

-For a comprehensive tour of Ireland with Wicklow Mountains as a centerpiece, block out 7-10 days total with 2-3 days dedicated specifically to the Wicklow region.
+For a comprehensive tour covering the best things to do in Ireland with Wicklow Mountains as a centerpiece, block out 7-10 days total with 2-3 days dedicated specifically to the Wicklow region.
 Any less time and you’ll be rushing through trails like a caffeinated sheep dog; any more and you might accidentally become a local, developing opinions about which village pub serves the superior Irish stew.

 Weather in Wicklow operates on its own cosmic calendar.
 Summer averages hover between 55-65°F, which Americans might mistake for spring or fall.
 Winter temperatures generally range from 35-45°F, but the wind chill factor can make it feel like you’re being exfoliated by tiny ice particles.
 The sweet spots?
 May and September offer the magical combination of fewer tourists and relatively stable weather—”stable” in Ireland meaning “might only rain once today instead of hourly.”